ariiannab/Course-Project-Pt.3/README.md

     }
 }

-// Main class to manage the cafe ordering system public class CafeOrder {
+public class CafeOrder {
     public static void main(String[] args) {
         // Create a list to store available products with their names and prices